aimms/how-to/Articles/383/383-contract-allocation.rst

    ep_actualProducer := first(i_producer);

 .. seealso::
-   To understand in depth check out DEX documentation.
+   To understand in depth check out `DEX documentation <https://documentation.aimms.com/dataexchange/index.html>`_ .

 WebUI Features
 --------------

-On input page,
+On input page, if you click around the graphs, a highlighted cell will appear identifying the last clicked element.
 The results are displayed in a combination chart (stacked bar chart).

 The following WebUI features are used: